 - You can also drag and drop preset files onto the NFM’s UI from the Files app to import/open them.

 FM Algorithm’s interface is inspired by Native Instrument’s FM8 FM Matrix.
 It allows you to wire up modulators and carriers in any way you like.
 Every operator can be a modulator, a carrier, or both simultaneously.
 Each modulator can modulate any number of carriers.
 For example, operator C can modulate D, E and F and send feedback to A and B operators.

 - Tapping on an operator button (labelled A, B, C etc.) switches the active operator view.

 - The rest of the boxes indicate the modulation/feedback amount between the operators and can be adjusted by dragging your finger vertically.

 NFM comes with 6 stereo operators, which can self-feedback and be further modulated by the stereo LFO.

 - Output: Sends the output of the operator to the master output.

 - Mode: An operator has three oscillator modes: Ratio, Fixed and Noise.
 The first two sets the operator oscillator to a sinusoid wave.
 Noise produces shaped noise.

-- Coarse, Fine: They define frequency ratio between the note pitch and the operator oscillator frequency.
-For example, Coarse value of 2 will set the pitch of the oscillator an octave higher.
-Non-zero values of Fine parameter introduces inharmonicity.
-For chorus type effects, set Fine values closer to 0 or 1000.
+- Coarse, Fine: They define the frequency ratio between the note pitch and the operator oscillator frequency.
+For example, a Coarse value of 2 will set the pitch of the oscillator an octave higher.
+Non-zero values of the Fine parameter introduce inharmonicity.
+For chorus-type effects, set Fine values closer to 0 or 1000.

 - Envelope: Modulates the oscillator amplitude.
-Enveloper is highly flexible with adjustable level, time and curve parameters.
+The Envelope is highly flexible with adjustable level, time and curve parameters.

 - Amp<LFO: Amount of modulation of the operator amplitude by the LFO.